 A Recognized Leader in Cosmetic, Implant, and Sedation Dentistry.

 Dr. Omar El-Banhawy is an award-winning Periodontist and expert in periodontal plastic surgery.
 The doctor specializes in a wide range of Periodontal treatments, which cover the tissues that surround and support your teeth and dental implants.
 When you meet with Dr. El-Banhawy , you can feel confident knowing that your overall gum health and oral care are evaluated and addressed.

 Working in a state-of-art dental surgical facility with an in-house lab, Dr. El-Banhawy and his team of experts can handle all your dental needs, all in one office, often in just one day.

-If you have experienced bleeding while eating or brushing, bad breath, loose teeth, gum recession, gangrene, heart disease, diabetes, osteopenia or osteoporosis, it is important that you schedule your appointment with our office right away.
+If you have experienced bleeding while eating or brushing, bad breath, loose teeth, gum recession, gangrene, heart disease, diabetes, osteopenia, or osteoporosis, it is essential that you schedule your appointment with our office right away.

 What is a Periodontist?

-A periodontist is a dentist that specializes in preventing, diagnosing and treating gum disease and placing dental implants.
+A periodontist is a dentist that specializes in preventing, diagnosing, and treating gum disease and placing dental implants.
 Periodontists are specialists in their field and always remain fully up-to-date with the latest research and treatments related to gum disease and periodontics.
-The doctor is able to treat a wide array of relevant cases and can help if you have lost bone and tissue in the mouth, have an infected root surface or are experiencing gingivitis to give just a few examples.
+The doctor can treat a wide array of relevant cases and can help if you have lost bone and tissue in the mouth, have an infected root surface, or are experiencing gingivitis, to give just a few examples.

 What are the benefits of Periodontics?